 We present an iterative development of a structured, eight-step approach to support bedside decision-making for mechanically ventilated patients.
-Prioritizing relevant from irrelevant, STOP is designed to minimize errors and delays, reduce the practice variability, and standardize the care.
+By prioritizing relevant over irrelevant information, the STOP algorithm is designed to minimize errors and delays, reduce practice variability, and standardize care.
 A diverse group of clinician experts achieved a high degree of consensus across all components of the algorithm.

 Previous efforts to develop decision aids and protocols for mechanical ventilation management have significantly contributed to the standardization of care and improvement of patient outcomes [2, 15].
 A systematic review and meta-analysis by Parhar et al., which included more than 5,900 mechanically ventilated patients across 14 studies, demonstrated that standardized management of hypoxic respiratory failure and acute respiratory distress syndrome (ARDS) was associated with a significant reduction in mortality and an increase in ventilator-free days compared to usual care [16].
-Comprehensive ICU care frameworks, such as the PADIS (Pain, Agitation/sedation, Delirium, Immobility, Sleep disruption) guidelines [17] and the ABCDEF (Assess, prevent, and manage pain, Both spontaneous awakening trials (SAT) and spontaneous breathing trials (SBT), Choice of analgesia and sedation, Delirium: assess, prevent, and manage, Early mobility and exercise, Family engagement and empowerment) bundle [18], integrate mechanical ventilation within broader strategies to enhance overall patient outcomes.
+Comprehensive ICU care frameworks, such as the PADIS (Pain, Agitation/Sedation, Delirium, Immobility, Sleep Disruption) guidelines [17] and the ABCDEF (Assess, Prevent, and Manage Pain; Both Spontaneous Awakening Trials (SAT) and Spontaneous Breathing Trials (SBT); Choice of Analgesia and Sedation; Delirium: Assess, Prevent, and Manage; Early Mobility and Exercise; Family Engagement and Empowerment) bundle [18], integrate mechanical ventilation within broader strategies to enhance overall patient outcomes.
 However, while these frameworks provide essential guidance for holistic ICU management, challenges remain in translating their recommendations into bedside decision-making tools that guide clinicians through the full spectrum of ventilatory management in real time.
-The STOP algorithm fills this gap by integrating evidence-base[17]d ventilatory strategies into a structured, stepwise approach, providing a streamlined and actionable tool to optimize mechanical ventilation and improve patient outcomes.
+The STOP algorithm addresses this gap by integrating evidence-based [17] ventilatory strategies into a structured, stepwise approach, providing a streamlined and actionable tool to optimize mechanical ventilation and improve patient outcomes.

-Protocols focusing on spontaneous awakening and breathing trials have been successful in reducing the duration of mechanical ventilation and ICU stays.[19-23] The study by Pun et al. demonstrated that complete compliance with the ABCDEF bundle was associated with a significantly lower likelihood of requiring mechanical ventilation the following day (AOR, 0.28; 95% CI, 0.22-0.36), highlighting the critical role of sedation management, delirium prevention, and early mobility in facilitating timely liberation from mechanical ventilation [24].
+Protocols emphasizing spontaneous awakening and breathing trials have effectively reduced the duration of mechanical ventilation and ICU stays [19-23].
+The study conducted by

+Pun et al. illustrated that full compliance with the ABCDEF bundle correlated with a significantly lower likelihood of requiring mechanical ventilation the next day (AOR, 0.28; 95% CI, 0.22-0.36).
+This underscores the essential role of sedation management, delirium prevention, and early mobility in facilitating timely liberation from mechanical ventilation [24].
 The STOP algorithm builds on these principles by incorporating a structured decision tree for weaning.
-Unlike traditional weaning protocols, STOP integrates weaning as an active step within a comprehensive algorithm, ensuring that clinicians systematically reassess readiness each time they 'STOP' at the bedside, allowing for continuous adaptation of ventilatory strategies to real-time patient needs.
+Unlike traditional weaning protocols, STOP treats weaning as an active component of a comprehensive algorithm, ensuring that clinicians systematically reassess readiness each time they 'STOP' at the bedside.
+This approach allows for continuous adaptation of ventilatory strategies to meet real-time patient needs.